-Sea-Change provides residential opportunities for young people and vulnerable adults to learn and develop in a unique environment.
-That unique environment is currently the Thames sailing barge Reminder and by living and working together aboard this traditional sailing vessel they participate in a wide range of life skills and are encouraged to take increasing responsibility for their contribution and group decisions.
+Sea-Change provides residential opportunities for young people and vulnerable adults to learn and develop in a unique environment; by living and working together aboard a traditional sailing vessel they participate in a wide range of life skills and are encouraged to take increasing responsibility for their contribution and group decisions.

 Sailing the coastal waters of the Thames Estuary, usually from the base in Maldon, Essex, the nature of working on the water is one of variety, whether the result of the changing tidal pattern each day, the weather or destination.
 But, the ship has a routine which runs throughout each day with the crew usually working a watch system ensuring everyone gets an opportunity to learn each job whilst on passage.